Dimterion/Story-page/readme.md

 # Story page

-A small personal project of mine.
-I was more interested in its contents rather than technical side.
-Just a landing page to fill with a possible text content to test some techniques I've learnt.
+Personal project to practice JavaScript and Bootstrap skills.
+A page to fill with some text content.

 ## Link to the page